-Do you own your own business? for many of us, the idea of owning our own business is the quintessential American Dream.
+Do you own your own business?
+For many of us, the idea of owning our own business is the quintessential American Dream.
 Entrepreneurism and going out on your own to earn a living and provide a service to your community can be one of the most fulfilling aspects of a person's professional life.
 The ability to work for an employer like the Law Office of Bryan Fagan has allowed me to see that firsthand.
-Mr. Fagan has grown his law practice into what it is today from a very small operation that focuses intensely on customer service and client matters to a larger operation that focuses on customer service in client matters first and foremost.
+Mr. Fagan has grown his law practice into what it is today from a minimal operation that focuses intensely on customer service and client matters to a larger operation that focuses on customer service in client matters first and foremost.

-If you have spent time, money, sweat, and everything in between on a business then you know the sacrifices it takes to be a success in the world of business.
-As competitive as it is in the economy and as difficult as the past year has been due to the government LED restrictions on the economy you may have felt like you have spent the past year fighting for your life in that of your business when it comes to staying open and viable.
-Add onto that concerns regarding the health of your employees and your customers and 2020 and 2021 have indeed been unique years, to say the least.
+If you have spent time, money, sweat, and everything in between on a business, then you know the sacrifices it takes to be a success in the world of business.
+As competitive as it is in the economy and as difficult as the past year has been due to the government LED restrictions on the economy, you may have felt like you have spent the past year fighting for your life in that of your business when it comes to staying open and viable.
+Add onto that concerns regarding the health of your employees and your customers, and 2020 and 2021 have indeed been unique years, to say the least.

 Preparing for divorce as a business owner looks like preparing for a divorce as if you were any other type of person.
-You need to be intentional about the decisions that you make and you need to be focused on your long-term goals.
+You need to be intentional about your decisions, and you need to be focused on your long-term goals.
 The main difference as a business owner is that you need to pay especially close attention to how the business is treated in the divorce and how your spouse is approaching the issue.
-If your spouse is a part of the business or has actively contributed to it in some way the divorce will likely cover dividing up responsibility on the business in some way.
+If your spouse is a part of the business or has actively contributed to it somehow, the divorce will likely cover dividing up responsibility on the business in some way.

 That is what I would like to discuss with you today.
 I have 6 pieces of advice to give you as far as protecting your business in a divorce.
-I don't want to give you the idea that your spouse is going to be clawing at you to get a piece of your business in the divorce but there are Community property aspects to the equation that you need to be aware of.
+I don't want to give you the idea that your spouse will be clawing at you to get a piece of your business in the divorce, but there are Community property aspects to the equation that you need to be aware of.
 Overall, this advice is not meant to be a one-stop-shop for you as far as advice on divorce is concerned but it is more or less intended to jumpstart you and get you focused on some of the more important issues that you may be facing in your case.

 Understanding the basics of community property law in Texas

-When it comes to dividing property in Texas divorce the most essential piece of information for you to have is that Texas is a Community property state.
-This allows us to distinguish Texas and most other states in our country when it comes to marital property.
-It is presumed that all property that is in existence at the time of your divorce is owned by you and your spouse.
+When it comes to dividing property in Texas divorce, an essential piece of information for you is that Texas is a Community property state.
+This allows us to distinguish Texas and most other states in our country regarding marital property.
+It is presumed that you and your spouse own all property that is in existence at the time of your divorce.
 This does not mean that the presumption holds that you own 50% of a vehicle and your spouse owns the other 50%.
 The presumption is that each of you owns the vehicle completely.

 Logic would dictate that the vehicle in question would then have to be divided up in some fashion or sold in the divorce.
 That is where divorce negotiations come into play.
 You and your spouse will go through a series of negotiations covering your community the state.
 Additionally, both you and your spouse likely own separate property, as well.
-This separate property covers any property owned by you and your spouse before your marriage.
-Since there is a presumption that all property owned by you and your styles at the time of your divorce is a community in nature then you should be prepared to prove the separate nature of property if that comes into question during your divorce.
+This separate property covers any property owned by you and your spouse before your marriage; since there is a presumption that all property owned by you and your styles at the time of your divorce is a community in nature, then you should be prepared to prove the separate nature of property if that comes into question during your divorce.

 Is your business community or separate property?

-Work to determine the value of your small business
+Work to determine the value of your small business.

 Fair market value is what a willing buyer would pay to purchase your business from a willing seller, namely you and your spouse.
 At the outset of your divorce, you and your attorney should work to find an experienced business appraiser to obtain an accurate assessment of what the business is worth.
-Not only is obtaining an accurate appraisal of the business important for matters related only to the business but the value of the business will be added to the value of your community estate as a whole.
+Not only is obtaining an accurate appraisal of the business important for matters related only to the business, but the value of the business will be added to the value of your community estate as a whole.
 The whole structure of your case from the standpoint of dividing up marital property can hinge on how your business is valued.

-Not only do you have to take into consideration the assets of your business, any goodwill associated with your name or the name of your business, and your list of clients, but you also need to consider any liabilities and debts your business may have obtained along the way.
-For most of you reading this blog post debts associated with your business or debts owed by you and your spouse.
+Not only do you have to take into consideration the assets of your business, any goodwill associated with your name or the name of your business, and your list of clients, but you also need to consider any liabilities and debts your business may have obtained along the way, for most of you reading this blog post debt associated with your business or debts owed by you and your spouse.
 Most creditors and banks do not lend money to small businesses.
 Rather, they lend money to you as an individual and will look to you for repayment even if your business does not continue to operate.

 What are your goals in this divorce?